AI Feed

 But AI agents don't browse like humans do.

+Traditional CMSes weren't built for this.
 That worked when humans did the searching.
 It doesn't work when AI does.

-What AI agents actually need
+So, what AI agents actually need?

-• Structured, machine-readable data
+Structured, machine-readable data

-• Constant updates
+Constant updates

-That's where AI Feed comes in.
+That's where AI Feed comes in

-AI Feed is a dedicated section on your website—yourdomain.com/feeds or feeds.yourdomain.com—where AI-optimized content lives.
 Think of it like a library built specifically so AI agents can find you, understand what you do, and recommend you when it matters.

 It plugs into your existing site.
 No migration.
 No replacing your current website.
 Your homepage, your product pages, your blog—all of that stays exactly as it is.
-AI Feed is just a new section, optimized for the AI agents your customers are now sending to do research on their behalf.
+AI Feed is just a new section, optimised for the AI agents your customers are now sending to do research on their behalf.

 How it works